The Byredo Scents That Are Worth the Money, Ranked by Me

 (Image credit: @allypayer)

-I just had the pleasure of trying Byredo's newest fragrance, Mixed Emotions, and I had a hunch it was going to be good, but it exceeded my already high expectations.
+When I first tried Mixed Emotions, I had a hunch it was going to be good, but it exceeded my already high expectations.
 The name and even the brand's description didn't completely prepare me for the first sniff.
 It reads, "Comforting notes of maté and the sharp sweetness of cassis sit within a wooden framework; the reassuring scent of black tea disturbed by violet leaf synthetics."
 After the initial spritz, I definitely picked up on the blackcurrant, which I'm always partial to, and tea, which balances out the floral note of the violet.
 As it dries down, a subtle woodsiness develops, which lingers throughout the day.
 Mixed Emotions is a scent that works beautifully day or night, year-round.

 #2: Rose of No Man's Land